A ketogenic diet for beginners

 - Experiment: Optimal ketosis for weight loss and increased performance

-- Four weeks of strict LCHF and ketone monitoring
+- Four weeks of a strict keto diet and ketone monitoring

-- Final report: Two months of strict LCHF and ketone monitoring
+- Final report: Two months of a strict keto diet and ketone monitoring

 Do I have to reach optimal ketosis to experience the benefits?